leifchri/BlackBox2015/README.md

 __Python Libraries__:
 Numpy, Selenuim, Pandas, NetworkX, BeautifulSoup

-If you are missing any of these files in the terminal type:
+If you are missing any of these libraries, in the terminal type:

     pip install (name_of_dependecy)